-&lt;sup>29 See EC - Bananas III (Ecuador) (Article 22.6 - EC), paras.
+$^{29}$ See EC - Bananas III (Ecuador) (Article 22.6 - EC), paras.
 51-61.

-&lt;sup>30 Indeed, the panel in Russia - Traffic in Transit, while otherwise disparaging of U.S. arguments as a third party in that dispute, expressly adopted the understanding of EC - Bananas (Art.
-22.6) reflected above without noting that only the United States had raised this argument in relation to Article 22.3(c) and EC - Bananas.
+$^{30}$ Indeed, the panel in Russia-Traffic in Transit, while otherwise disparaging of U.S. arguments as a third party in that dispute, expressly adopted the understanding of EC-Bananas (Art.
+22.6) reflected above without noting that only the United States had raised this argument in relation to Article 22.3(c) and EC-Bananas.
 See Russia - Traffic in Transit, para.
 7.147.

-determines that"-was agreed in DSU Article 26.2 for complaints of the kind described in GATT 1994 Article XXIII:1(c).
+party considers" a non-violation situation to exist, and accordingly, a non-violation complaint is subject to the additional check that "a panel or the Appellate Body determines that" a non-violation situation is present.
+A similar limitation-that a "party considers and a panel determines that"-was agreed in DSU Article 26.2 for complaints of the kind described in GATT 1994 Article XXIII:1(c).

-- 42. The context provided by DSU Articles 26.1 and 26.2 is highly instructive.
+- 43. The context provided by DSU Articles 26.1 and 26.2 is highly instructive.
 No such review of a Member's judgment is set out in Article XXI(b), which permits a Member to take action "which it [a Member] considers necessary for the protection of its essential security interests."
 In agreeing to GATT 1994, Members could have subjected a Member's essential security judgment to an additional check through phrasing similar to the text of DSU Articles 26.1 and 26.2.
 For example, Article XXI(b) could have permitted a Member to take action to protect its essential security interests only if the Member considered "and a panel (or the Appellate Body) determined" that such action was necessary.
 But Members did not agree to such language in Article XXI(b).
 Accordingly, the context of Article XXI(b) demonstrates that Members did not agree to subject a Member's essential security judgments to review by a WTO panel. - c.
-The Object And Purpose Of GATT 1994 Supports An Understanding Of That Provision As Self-Judging - 43.
+The Object And Purpose Of GATT 1994 Supports An Understanding Of That Provision As Self-Judging - 44.
 The object and purpose of the GATT 1994 also establishes that Article XXI(b) is self-judging.
 The object and purpose of the GATT 1994 is set out in the agreement's Preamble.
 That Preamble provides, among other things, that the GATT 1994 set forth "reciprocal and mutually advantageous arrangements directed to the substantial reduction of tariffs and other barriers to trade."
-Particularly with these references to arrangements that are "mutually advantageous" and tariff reductions that are "substantial" (rather than complete), the contracting parties (now Members) acknowledged that the GATT contained both obligations and exceptions, including the essential security exceptions at Article XXI. - 44.
+Particularly with these references to arrangements that are "mutually advantageous" and tariff reductions that are "substantial" (rather than complete), the contracting parties (now Members) acknowledged that the GATT contained both obligations and exceptions, including the essential security exceptions at Article XXI. - 45.
 Consistent with this language, the obligations and exceptions of the GATT 1994 are part of a single undertaking, in which it is specifically contemplated that Members will make use of exceptions, consistent with their text.
 As discussed above at Section III.A.1, the text of Article XXI establishes that the invocation of this exception is self-judging by the Member taking action.
 And the GATT 1994 makes available a claim through which an affected Member may seek to maintain the level of reciprocal arrangements.
-Accordingly, the object and purpose of the GATT 1994, as set forth in the agreement's Preamble, further supports an interpretation of Article XXI(b) as self-judging. - 45.
-In su'm, the text of GATT 1994 Article XXI(b), in context and in the light of the agreement's object and purpose, establishes that this provision is self-judging, and permits the Member to determine what action is necessary to protect its essential security interests.
+Accordingly, the object and purpose of the GATT 1994, as set forth in the agreement's Preamble, further supports an interpretation of Article XXI(b) as self-judging. - 46.
+In sum, the text of GATT 1994 Article XXI(b), in context and in the light of the agreement's object and purpose, establishes that this provision is self-judging, and permits the Member to determine what action is necessary to protect its essential security interests.